-- Be on time.
+- Don't be late.
 Unfortunately, the notion of Pagan Standard Time has become more and more of an issue -- the idea that all Pagans show up twenty minutes late.
 That's unacceptable if you're attending a scheduled workshop or class.
 When a presenter is in the middle of a session and half the group saunters in late, it's practically a guarantee that the organizers won't get that person back next year.

 - Don't throw anything into a ritual fire unless you are specifically invited to do so.
 It's not a place for you to toss your trash, and certain herbs can cause allergic reaction in some people.
 If there's something you'd like to add to a fire, ask one of the fire handlers to do it for you.